What’s the Best Small Fiberglass Pool for Your Needs? Costs, Sizes, Features

 Fiberglass pools come in many sizes, from 10-by-20 foot pools to 16-by-40 foot pools.
 Some are similar in size to a cocktail pool, or may be a bit larger.

-For example, the smallest fiberglass pool we currently offer is the R20, which is 10 feet wide and 20 feet long.
-This swimming pool has bench seats on both ends and a spacious open interior.
+For example, the smallest fiberglass pool we currently offer is the N16, which is 8 feet wide and 16 feet long.

-The next smallest size that we offer is a 12x24 foot swimming pool, the R24.
+The next smallest size that we offer is a 10x20 foot swimming pool, the R20 like pictured at the top of this article.

-We offer fiberglass pools in a variety of shapes in these smaller sizes, so let's look at some of the design options available to you when buying fiberglass pools in this size range.
+We offer a fiberglass pools in a variety of shapes in these smaller sizes, so let's look at some of the design options that are available to you when buying a small fiberglass pool shell.

-You can also put together a customized pool project with our Design and Price tool, which can give you a rough estimate of the costs you can expect when installing a smaller fiberglass pool with any bells and whistles you desire.
+You can also put together a customized pool project with our Design and Price tool, which can give you a rough estimate of the cost to install a small fiberglass pool with any bells and whistles you desire.
 Just click the button below to give it a try:

 Small Fiberglass Pool Shapes